-What: Casa Hogar El Puente is a place for asylum-seeking migrant women and children who have been returned to Tijuana under the MPP Migrant Protection Program, where many have to wait for months in Mexico for their cases to be resolved.
-The space also receives migrant women and children who come to Tijuana from Central America and other parts of the world and do not have a place to stay and helps inform them about the asylum process and other resources in Tijuana.
+Casa Hogar El Puente is a place for asylum-seeking migrant women and children who have been returned to Tijuana under the Migrant Protection Program (MPP), where many of them have to wait for months in Mexico for their cases to be resolved.
+It is a space where migrant women and children from Central America and other parts of the world can come and receive housing, loving community, clothing, and information about the asylum process and other resources in Tijuana.
 It will serve as an example of autonomous shelters in Tijuana and a model of small scale safe houses in the city that can be generative centers to build a life in common.

 CALL TO ACTION: Casa Hogar El Puente needs the following forms of solidarity from Mexico, the United States and beyond: